auth0/auth0-PHP/UPGRADE.md

 ### Support for PSR-18 and PSR-17 factories

-Previous versions of the SDK had a hard dependency on Guzzle for issuing network requests.
-SDK v8 uses a more modern approach of accepting developer-supplied PSR-18 and PSR-17 factory interfaces for making these requests.
+Previous versions of the Auth0 PHP SDK had a dependency on [Guzzle](http://guzzlephp.org/) for issuing network requests.
+SDK v8.0 uses a more modern approach of accepting developer-supplied [PSR-18](https://www.php-fig.org/psr/psr-18/) and [PSR-17](https://www.php-fig.org/psr/psr-17/) factory interfaces for making these requests.
 We strongly encourage you to pass the factories of your choice during SDK configuration.
 The SDK will make a best-effort attempt at auto-discovering any compatible libraries present in your application when none are specified.

 As an example, let's say your application is already incorporating [Buzz](https://github.com/kriswallsmith/Buzz) and [Nylom's PSR-7 implementation](https://github.com/Nyholm/psr7), which include PSR-18 and PSR-17 factories, respectively.
 Pass these to the SDK to use them: